SameerJadav/sameer-jadav/posts/blog-website-with-nextjs-and-contentlayer.md

 module.exports = withContentlayer(nextConfig);
 ```

-Then we need to make some changes in our `tsconfig.json` or `jsconfig.json` file.
+Additionally, we need to update our tsconfig.json or jsconfig.json file with the following changes:

 ```ts
 {